Government of Spain: compulsory legal procedures for foreigners

 Descargar versión en PDF

-1.- INTERNATIONAL STUDENTS REGISTRATION AT THE FOREIGN OFFICE IN GRANADA: ERASMUS STUDENTS (CITIZENS FROM EU AND COUNTRIES BELONGING TO THE EEA AGREEMENT)
+1.- INTERNATIONAL STUDENTS REGISTRATION AT THE FOREIGN OFFICE IN GRANADA: ERASMUS STUDENTS (CITIZENS FROM EU AND COUNTRIES BELONGING TO THE SCHENGEN AREA)

-Incoming students nationals from an EU member country, from countries belonging to the EEA Agreement (Norway, Iceland and Liechtenstein) or from the Swiss Confederation and who will be studying in Spain for more than three months are required to register with the Central Register of Foreign Citizens (Registro Central de Extranjeros) of the province where they will be residing.
-This Office will issue a registration certificate giving you the right to live in Spain for the duration of your study period.
+Incoming students nationals from an EU member country, or countries belonging to the Schengen area and who will be studying in Spain for more than 90 days are required to register with the Central Register of Foreign Citizens (Registro Central de Extranjeros) of the province where they will be residing.
+This Office will issue a registration certificate which will include your NIE: Foreigner’s Identification Number giving you the right to live in Spain for the duration of your study period.

 Erasmus students should also fulfil this requirement.
 The necessary documents to be registered at the Central Register of Foreign Citizens (Registro Central de Extranjeros) are the following ones:

-• Application form modelo oficial (EX-18) for Registration in the Central Register of Foreign Nationals_EU Citizen Residency (duly filled and signed) available at: ( Access to forms. )
+• Application form official template (EX-18) for Registration in the Central Register of Foreign Nationals_EU Citizen Residency (duly filled and signed).

 • A copy of your passport of ID (Please, be aware that a copy of the driving license is not valid).